PeteMichaud/MapProjectorStudio/readme.md

 ## History

-This is a port and spiritual successor of MMPS (https://github.com/matthewarcus/mmps) by Mattew Warcus.
+This is a port and spiritual successor of MMPS (https://github.com/matthewarcus/mmps) by Matthew Arcus.
 The code is similar in some respects to MMPS, although updated in a variety of ways.

 This is not perfectly backward compatible, although it does support all the projection features that MMPS did